Cray-HPE/docs-csm/operations/package_repository_management/Repair_Yum_Repository_Metadata.md

     https://nexus.{{network.dns.external}}/
     ```

-    Users will be redirected to Keycloak to login, and based on the default OPA policy, only admin users will be authorized.
+    Users will be redirected to Keycloak to log in, and based on the default OPA policy, only admin users will be authorized.
 Scripts may connect by first obtaining a JWT token from Keycloak and passing it in the HTTP Authorization header.

     ![Nexus Web UI](../../img/operations/Nexus_Web_UI.png "Nexus Web UI")